How to extract and compress spoken audio from video or audio files using

 2016 © Guibord Technical Writing Services, Inc.

-Microsoft’s Expression Encoder 4 yields top quality voice encoding with a highly reduced file size.
+Microsoft’s Expression Encoder 4 yields top quality voice encoding, yet output file size is greatly reduced.

 Install Microsoft’s Expression Encoder 4